Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures

-where $\widetilde{\nu} = \nnls(\widetilde{\mu}_M,V)$. \end{theorem} See \Cref{app:nnls_stability} for the proof.
-Note that \nnls{} algorithm is agnostic to ordering of the input nodes, in contrast to \scsp{} and \gscsp{}.
+Under additional uniqueness and nondegeneracy assumptions, the \nnls{} algorithm is locally Lipschitz with respect to $d_{\mathrm{TV}}$ for perturbations in $P_{\mathrm{NNLS}}(\mu_M)$.
+Note that \nnls{} is agnostic to ordering of the input nodes, in contrast to \scsp{} and \gscsp{}.
 However, the set of admissible \nnls{} perturbations $P_{\mathrm{NNLS}}$ is considerably more restrictive than the admissible \scsp{} perturbations $P_{\tau}$, since the latter allows adding new nodes whereas the former does not.
-From the restriction that we disallow adding nodes in NNLS, a hypothesis is that \nnls{} is not robust to adding new nodes.
+From the restriction that we disallow adding nodes in \nnls{}, a hypothesis is that \nnls{} is not robust to adding new nodes.
 Our numerical results confirm this.